To answer the question, let’s start with a definition of cart abandonment from Webopedia:

 Cart Abandonment Emails

-Once shoppers have abandoned a purchase, that needn’t be the end of the story.
+Once shoppers have abandoned a purchase, that needn’t be the end of the story because the next chapter is to find the best time to send an abandoned cart email.

 A well-timed cart abandonment email or cart abandonment SMS message, sent within an hour or two of the customer leaving a purchase, can persuade them to come back and complete the booking or purchase.